radumarias/rencfs/README.md

 > [!WARNING]
-> **This crate hasn't been audited, it's using `ring` crate which is a well-known audited library, so in principle at least the primitives should offer as similar level of security.
+> **This crate hasn't been audited, it's using `ring` crate which is a well-known audited library, so in principle at least the primitives should offer similar level of security.
 > This is still under development.
 Please do not use it with sensitive data just yet.
 Please wait for a stable release and maybe an audit.
 > It's mostly ideal for experimental and learning projects.**